The AGORA High-resolution Galaxy Simulations Comparison Project. X: Formation and Evolution of Galaxies at the High-redshift Frontier: Summary and Conclusion

 \item The presence of dust plays a crucial role in determining the UV luminosities of the simulated galaxies in the \textit{High-z Run}.
 At $z > 13$, the difference between dust-free and dust-included models remains minimal, suggesting that dust has little impact on the earliest galaxies.
 However, at later times, the dust-free model predicts UV luminosities up to $\sim2$ magnitudes brighter than the dust-included cases, highlighting the strong attenuation effect once dust exists.
 In contrast, variations in the dust-to-metal ratio introduce only a minor difference, indicating that the key factor is the presence of dust itself rather than its precise abundance (Figure \ref{fig:dtm}). \end{itemize}

 The \textit{AGORA High-z Run} is the first step toward understanding the formation and evolution of galaxies at Cosmic Dawn, as well as the effect of different gravity and hydrodynamics schemes in the high-redshift environment.
 Despite its limitations such as insufficient resolution and simplified subgrid physics, this suite of simulations offers valuable insights that pave the way for more refined, computationally expensive future simulations.
-Indeed, we plan to carry out the new ``\textit{High-res High-z Run}'' suite with higher spatial resolution (effective resolution of $\leq 10$ pc) and sophisticated physical processes, enabling a more realistic exploration of galaxy formation in the early universe.
+Indeed, we plan to carry out the new ``\textit{High-res High-z Run}'' suite with higher spatial resolution (effective resolution of $\leq 10$ pc) and sophisticated subgrid physics.
+In the \textit{High-z Run}, we are not able to measure some observational properties (e.g., galaxy size) due to limited resolution.
+However, the \textit{High-res High-z Run} will allow us to investigate physical processes in greater detail and compare a wider range of observational properties with JWST, enabling a more realistic exploration of galaxy formation in the early universe.